Goodog teaches humans and guides them to

 - Additionally, we are available prior to class to perform any test runs if needed or help you with technical questions.

 Everyday is a puppy and dog training day

 Are At-Home LIVE classes the same as in-person classes?

 Yes.
 Barbara is a professional and accredited trainer for both dogs and humans.
 Barbara delivers the same valuable lessons and also adjusts them to suit either in-person delivery or online platforms.
 Read the What are the benefits of At-Home LIVE? below.

 What are the benefits of At-Home LIVE?

-Apart from keeping us all safe and working towards ending stay-at-home orders, At-Home LIVE online classes:
+Apart from keeping us all safe and working towards ending stay-at-home orders, the benefits of At-Home LIVE online classes are:

-- Less distractions: Allow dogs to train in their own environment without class distractions.
+- Less distractions: At-Home LIVE allows dogs to train in their own environment without class distractions.
 This is a huge benefit in the first weeks of training as pups/dogs can gradually find their confidence.
 Then they can move onto training with everyday distractions.

 - Need to start classes between 8–14 weeks.
 However, we understand some may not have been aware that we are open and so if they are attending At-Home LIVE classes we can extend this period to 8–20 weeks.
 This is because they are at-home and older puppies are not mingling with the younger puppies.
 If your puppy is older, book into a Teenage class.